 Morey Devereaux Barn

-To provide space for the display of a collection of antique farm equipment contributed by Tony and Gail, a 20’x 32’ covered equipment shed was also erected as an extension at the rear of the barn.
-Constructed from historic barn parts, this addition replicates a similar shed built as an addition to the original Morey-Devereaux Barn.
+To provide space for a collection of antique farm equipment donated to the Society by the Cashens, a 20 by 30 foot covered shed was added to the rear of the barn.
+Constructed of historic barn parts, this addition replicates a similar shed added to the original Morey-Devereaux Barn.

 The Morey-Devereaux House